zerosoftwere/quakus-kafka-demo/Readme.md

 ## Stopping the application

-You can shutdonw the containers using:
+You can shutdown the containers using:
 ```shell script
 docker-compose stop
 ```